sherlifelix/blog/_posts/2019-02-24-top-6-most-colorful-birds-in-the-world.md

 layout: blog_detail
 author_name: Sherli
 published: true
+metatitle: Top 6 most colorful birds in the world - Toknowisgood
 title: Top 6 most colorful birds in the world
 description: >-
   There are about 10,000 different species of birds found in the wild and they